 How do you go about it?

-Doing this exercise with a pen of paper seems the best option to us for two reasons:
+Doing this exercise with a pen and paper seems the best option to us for two reasons:

 - Writing anchors thoughts that are in your head more deeply in your memory.